redpencilio/ember-lax/CONTRIBUTING.md

 ## Running tests

+There no meaningful tests at the moment.
+If you add them, use the following commands.

 * `ember test` – Runs the test suite on the current Ember version
 * `ember test --server` – Runs the test suite in "watch mode"
 * `ember try:each` – Runs the test suite against multiple Ember versions

 ## Running the dummy application

+The dummy app contains examples.

 * `ember serve`
 * Visit the dummy application at [http://localhost:4200](http://localhost:4200).